svelte-docgen/svelte-docgen/packages/svelte-docgen/README.md

 - `template-literal`
 - `type-parameter`

-We provide a set of types via `INSTANTIABLE_TYPE_KIND` and a type-guard function `isInsstantiableType`.
+We provide a set of types via `INSTANTIABLE_TYPE_KINDS` and a type-guard function `isInsstantiableType`.

 ---